 - Among fatal home heating fires, the leading factor contributing to the ignition of the fires was heating equipment stationed too close to flammable materials.

-- Keep all flammable materials, such as draperies, blankets, clothing, bedding, mattresses, upholstered furniture, etc. at least three feet away from heating equipment.
+- Keep all flammable materials, such as draperies, blankets, clothing, bedding, mattresses, upholstered furniture, etc., at least 3 feet away from heating equipment.

 - Use only paper or kindling wood, not a flammable liquid, to start a fire.